 Long exposure will give you a great variation of grey tones and add immediate interest to your photographs.
 This technique should be used for capturing things like moving clouds and water.
 Long exposure will result in a blur of movement which will enhance the tonal contrast.
 Playing around with exposure and shutter speed will give you a great range of experimental shots.

-Lastly, it is worth mentioning that if it is true that color photographs depict reality as it is, a black and white image gives us an opportunity to interpret reality in an artistic form.
+Lastly, it is worth mentioning that if it is true that color photographs depict reality as it is, a black and white image gives us an opportunity to interpret reality in an artistic form even if you’re dealing with a boring location.
 The best thing you can do is to go out and experiment with these tips in mind.
 It is only through practice, trial and error that you will discover the hidden talent in you.

 Subscribe to our blog